-Uveitis is an eye inflammation that can reduce vision.
-Uveitis happens with some forms of juvenile idiopathic arthritis (JIA).
+Uveitis is an inflammation inside the eye that can reduce vision.
+Uveitis happens with only some forms of JIA.
+It is more common in people with oligoarticular arthritis.
 It does not matter how severe the JIA is.
-In fact, uveitis is most common in children and teenagers with only one or a few joints involved.
-Uveitis may even start before the JIA is diagnosed.
+In fact, uveitis is most common in young people with only one or two joints affected.
+Uveitis may even start before JIA is diagnosed.

-Uveitis is also not related to how active the JIA is.
-A child's joints can be going through a bad period while his eyes are fine.
+Uveitis is not related to how active JIA is.
+The joints can be inflammed and painful while the eyes are fine.
 It is also possible to have severe eye disease while the joint disease is in remission.

-Uveitis can start in one eye and never involve the other eye.
-It can start in one eye and later involve the other eye.
-Or it can start in both eyes at the same time.
-However, if a child has had uveitis in only one eye for six to 12 months, he is not likely to get it in the other eye.
+Uveitis can start in one eye and never involve the other eye, or it can start in one eye and later involve the other eye.
+Sometimes, it can start in both eyes at the same time.
+However, if your child has had uveitis in only one eye for six to 12 months, they are unlikely to get it in the other eye.

 The most common form of uveitis in JIA is known as iridocyclitis or iritis.
 It affects only the front part of the eye where the coloured part around the pupil, called the iris, is located.
 Iritis often occurs without symptoms and with no visible signs.
-A child may not be aware that he has it.
-Therefore, it is important that children with JIA have their eyes checked regularly, even if they are not red or painful.
-Iritis is treated with corticosteroid eye drops or other medications, and this will help prevent blindness.
+You may not be aware that your child has it.
+Therefore, it is important to have your child's eyes checked regularly, even if they are not red or painful.
+Iritis is treated with corticosteroid eye drops or other medications, including pills, injections, or intravenous medications.
+This medication protects the eyes and will help prevent blindness.

-JIA can sometimes cause uveitis - eye inflammation - in other parts of the eye.
-These other types of inflammation are less common but more severe in terms of decreasing vision.
+JIA can sometimes cause uveitis in other parts of the eye.
+These other types of inflammation are less common but more severe in terms of decreasing your child's vision.

 In the early stages, uveitis can only be seen on a special eye exam, which must be done by an ophthalmologist or optometrist.
-An ophthalmologist is a doctor specially trained in eye care and treatment.
-An optometrist is a health care professional who can diagnose eye problems.
-Children and teenagers with JIA must have regular eye checks by an opthalmologist or optometrist to make sure that their eyes are healthy.
+An ophthalmologist is a medical doctor specially trained in eye care and treatment.
+An optometrist is a health-care professional who can diagnose eye problems.
+Your child should have regular eye check-ups by an opthalmologist or optometrist to make sure that their eyes are healthy.

 Cataracts in JIA

 When the lens of the eye becomes cloudy, it is called a cataract.
 Cataracts can affect one or both eyes.
-Cataracts in children and teenagers are rare, but they can occur in JIA.
+Cataracts in young people are rare, but they can occur with JIA.
 The cloudy lens prevents the rays of light from focusing normally on the retina, which is the lining of the back of the eye.
-The vision becomes blurry if there is a cataract.
-Depending on how much and which part of the lens is cloudy, the vision may be mildly or seriously affected.
+The vision becomes blurry when you have a cataract.
+Depending on how much and which part of the lens is cloudy, your child's vision may be mildly or seriously affected.

 Cataracts can also occur as a side effect of certain medications used to treat JIA, such as corticosteroids.
-These side effects may in part depend on the amount and length of time over which the corticosteroids are used.
-Some children and teenagers seem more sensitive to this than others for reasons we do not really understand.
+These side effects may depend in part on the amount and length of time over which the corticosteroid is used.
+Some young people seem more sensitive to this than others for reasons we don’t really understand.
 Even though the corticosteroid eye drops used to treat iritis can cause a cataract, the risk of getting a cataract from iritis is higher if these eye drops are not used.

 Glaucoma in JIA

-There are usually no symptoms to warn that someone has glaucoma.
+There are usually no symptoms to warn that your child has glaucoma.